wnordmann/sdk/docs/getting_started.md

 npm start
 ```

-This will start up a debug server on port 3000:
+This will start up a debug server on port 3000 by default:

 ```
 $ npm start